Jesus Taught in Greek

 More evidence that Greek was the region's common tongue comes from the names of the Apostles.
 Five of the twelve Apostles bore Greek names instead of Aramaic ones.
 There were two Simons, the name of a Greek demigod, Phillip, Alexander the Great's father, Andrew, from the Greek word for "manly," and Thaddeus, which means "gift from God" in Greek (as Matthew means "gift of God" in Aramaic).
 However, Latin was also appearing in Judean names during the time of Jesus, indicating its use was spreading.
 Luke and Mark are both Latin, from Lucius and Marcus, Roman heroes.
 The era of direct Roman administration had only begun in Judea about 30 years earlier.

-A final argument is Jesus's many, many play one words.
+Another argument is Jesus's many, many plays on words.
 He uses one word with several different meanings.
-For example, the word "to enter" also means "to come into mind," that is, an idea popping into our heads., There are many times when Jesus uses this word with both in the physical sense but clearly playing on its mental meaning.
-There are many, many example like this in Jesus's words.
-Hidden word play in Greek often ties together Jesus's words in ways that are impossible to see in translation because such word play does not translate easily.
+For example, the word "to enter" also means "to come into mind," that is, an idea popping into our heads., There are many times when Jesus uses this word both in the physical sense but clearly playing on its mental meaning.
+There are many, many examples like this in Jesus's words.
+Hidden wordplay in Greek often ties together Jesus's words in ways that are impossible to see in translation because such wordplay does not translate easily.

 The Main Arguments Against Jesus Speaking Greek